Chagos Archipelago: Resources

 Until October 2010, Skipjack (Euthynnus pelamis) and yellowfin tuna (Thunnus albacares) were fished for about two months of the year as their year-long migratory route takes them through Chagos waters.
-While the remoteness of the Chagos offers some protection from extractive activities, legal and illegal fishing have had an impact.
-There is considerable poaching of turtles and other marine life.
+While the remoteness of the Chagos offers some protection from extractive activities, legal and illegal fishing have had an impact, as well as considerable poaching of turtles and other marine life.
 Sharks, which play a vital role in balancing the food web of tropical reefs, have suffered sharp declines from illegal fishing for their fins and as bycatch in legal fisheries.
 Sea cucumbers, which cleanse sand, are poached to feed Asian markets.

 Climate

 The Chagos Archipelago has a tropical oceanic climate; hot and humid but moderated by trade winds.

 Climate is characterised by plenty of sunshine, warm temperatures, showers and light breezes.

 December through February is considered the rainy season (summer monsoon); typical weather conditions include light west-northwesterly winds and warmer temperatures with more rainfall.
 June to September is considered the drier season (winter), characterised by moderate south-easterly winds, slightly cooler temperatures and less rainfall.
 The annual mean rainfall is 2600 mm, varying from 105 mm during August to 350 mm during January.